1988–89 Manchester United F.C. season: Events of the season

 While United were on their winless streak, they sold out of favour striker Peter Davenport to Middlesbrough for £700,000.
 They also failed in their Football League Cup quest when they lost 2–1 to Wimbledon at Plough Lane.
 Brian McClair scored their only goal of the game, while both of Wimbledon's goals were scored by former United striker Terry Gibson.

 Alex Ferguson continued to build for the future in November by making a £20,000 move for 21-year-old midfielder Paul Dalton from non-league Brandon United.
 He also signed 22-year-old winger Giuliano Maiorana from non-league Histon for £30,000.

-Five days before Christmas, Jean Busby, wife of legendary former manager and current club president Sir Matt, died after a long illness at the age of 80.
+Five days before Christmas, Jean Busby, wife of former manager and current club president Sir Matt, died after a long illness at the age of 80.

 A thrilling clash with Liverpool at Old Trafford on New Year's Day was dominated by 19-year-old midfielder Russell Beardsmore, who scored his first goal for the club and lifted them to sixth in the league, while Liverpool were fifth, and Arsenal and Norwich City were level at the top of the league.

 Soon after this successful result, Manchester United were reported to be among the clubs interested in signing Nottingham Forest and England midfielder Neil Webb, who was told by manager Brian Clough that he could leave the City Ground for around £1.5 million after stating that he did not want to sign a new contract.

-By 11 February, United were third in the league thanks to a 2–0 win over Sheffield Wednesday that completed a four-match winning run in the First Division, though they were still 11 points behind leaders Arsenal (who had a game in hand) and 8 points behind second placed Norwich City.
+By 11 February, United were third in the league after a 2–0 win over Sheffield Wednesday that completed a four-match winning run in the First Division, though they were still 11 points behind leaders Arsenal (who had a game in hand) and 8 points behind second placed Norwich City.